Performance Analysis of a Cooperative Wireless Network with Adaptive Relays: Introduction

 \section{Introduction}

 Over the past few decades, wireless communications and networking have witnessed an unprecedented growth.
-The growing demands require high data rates, considerably large coverage areas and high reliability.
+The growing demands require high data rates, considerably large coverage areas, and high reliability.
 Relay-assisted wireless networks have been proposed as a candidate solution ot fulfill these requirements \cite{rab}, since relays can decrease the delay and can also provide increased reliability and higher energy efficiency \cite{cov,nos}.
-A relay-based cooperative wireless system operates as follows: There is a number of source users that transmit packets to a common destination node, and a number of relay nodes that assist the source users by storing and retransmitting the packets that failed to reach the destination; e.g., \cite{PappasTWC2015,pap,pap2,sad}.
+A relay-based cooperative wireless system operates as follows: there is a finite number of sources that transmit packets to a common destination node, and a finite number of relay nodes that assist the sources by storing and retransmitting the packets that failed to reach the destination; e.g., \cite{sad, PappasGC2010,PappasGlobalSIP2013, PappasTWC2015,pap}.

 A cooperation strategy among sources and relays specifies which of the relays will cooperate with the sources.
-This problem gives rise to the usage of a cooperative space diversity protocol \cite{send}, where each user has a number of ``partners" (i.e., relays) that are responsible for retransmitting its failed packets.
+This problem gives rise to the usage of a cooperative space diversity protocol \cite{send}, where each source has a number of ``partners" (i.e., relays) that are responsible for retransmitting its failed packets.
+Recent advances in IoT networks with multiple nodes and, multiple relays, reveals the challenging task to choose the subset of relays to cooperate in order optimize the network performance, see e.g., \cite{palombara,LiangLu,Ozfatura2018,yang2009,zanella2017}.